GeneralBots/BotBook/book/chapter-06-gbapp-reference.md

 ## Fork concept

-is the implementation of new software based on existing software.
+Is the implementation of new software based on existing software.
 The branch takes advantage of the data already used in other software to generate a new one.

 ## How To...